 I Was Right to Invest in A Car

-Okay before you throw stones at me and call me a pompous brag!
+Okay, before you throw stones at me and call me a pompous brag!
 Let me be clear here.
-This is not to rub salt on the wounds and tell those public commuters to suck it!
+It is not to rub salt on the wounds and tell those public commuters to suck it!
 But my point here is I was right that I made an adult decision and invested in my future.

-Okay, this happened towards the end of the year as I was a wreck mentally during the first to third half of 2020.
-But towards the end of the year, I decided to take control of my life and not be a baby about the opportunities that I have lost.
+This happened towards the end of 2019, as I mentally wrecked during the first to third half of 2020.
+But towards the end of the year, I decided to take control of my life and not be a baby about the opportunities I have lost.

 So because of that, I was able to: